TotallyInformation/node-red-contrib-uibuilder/templates/blank/README.md

 # uibuilder Template: Blank

 This is about the simplest template you can get for uibuilder.
-Is is also (as of uibuilder v5), the default template.
+Is is also (as of uibuilder v5+), the default template.

 It does not use any frameworks and has no other dependencies.

 It demonstrates that you can use uibuilder purely with HTML/JavaScript and still easily build a simple, dynamic, data-driven user interface.

 All it does is start up uibuilder and will dump any msg you send to it from Node-RED into the browser tab.
 It also has a button that lets you send a message back to Node-RED.

+From uibuilder v6.1.0, it uses the new IIFE client library.

 ## Folders